jaspector

 Citronelle's zoning ordinance requires building permits for excavation, construction, moving, or alteration that must conform with zoning and other applicable codes and ordinances.

-Typical processing time is The zoning ordinance states that within 3 days after the owner or agent notifies the Building Inspector that a building is ready for occupancy or use, it is the Building Inspector's duty to make a final inspection and issue a certificate of occupancy if compliant.
+Building permit processing times in Citronelle, AL typically run The zoning ordinance states that within 3 days after the owner or agent notifies the Building Inspector that a building is ready for occupancy or use, it is the Building Inspector's duty to make a final inspection and issue a certificate of occupancy if compliant.
 No overall permit-review turnaround was posted..
+Timelines can vary based on project complexity and current department workload.